monzo/progression-framework/frameworks/engineering/data.md

               - "especially with regards to regulation, compliance, etc."
       - level: 4
         exampleCriteria:
-          - criteria: "‼️ Valued and trusted business partner for the teams they support"
+          - criteria: "Valued and trusted business partner for the teams they support"
             examples:
               - "Can be mostly proxied by the type of questions their business partners are asking.
 'Can you help me to solve this (hard) problem?' vs 'Can you please pull this number?'"
-          - criteria: "‼️ Proactively identifies relevant/impactful areas for analyses which would deepen the understanding of the business or enable decisions"
+          - criteria: "Proactively identifies relevant/impactful areas for analyses which would deepen the understanding of the business or enable decisions"
             examples:
               - "during the planning process you contribute proactively to help your team to define the right priorities with relevant insights"
       - level: 5